Kitchen Extension Cost

 Electrical Work

 There may be some electrical work involved with building your new extension.
-You may need new sockets or lights wiring in.
+You may need new sockets or wiring for the lights.

 Also, depending on the age of your home and the condition of your current electrical system, you may need to upgrade your electrics altogether.